threatworx/github_app/README.md

 - Once the app is installed for an organization, select repositories as required to be scanned

-> App will initially do a complete dependency vulnerability scan for all selected repositories
+> App will initially do a complete dependency vulnerability scan for all selected repositories&nbsp;
->
-> After that, any commits will trigger a rescan of the change that is committed
+> After that, any commits will trigger a rescan of the change that is committed&nbsp;
->
 > If the PR workflow is enabled, each PR will be scanned and new vulnerabilities or code issues will be posted to the PR comments